10 Benefits of Exercising with Your Dog

 Daily aerobic exercise (exercising at a “panting” level) is extremely beneficial for dogs—and hitting a panting level never hurt humans either, since an increased heart rate can decrease the likelihood of health problems.

 Create an incentive plan—with a healthy reward—healthy food or a toy.
-(Junk food does not count as a healthy reward, just so you know.)
-If you stick with it, you’ll find that adequate, regular exercise is itself a reward for you and Rover, with numerous health benefits.
+If you stick with it, you’ll find that adequate, regular exercise is itself a reward for you and your dog, with numerous health benefits.

 1. Healthy Weight

-If there are stairs at the park, take them—maybe even twice in one walk with Rover.
-When playing fetch or chase, play on a hill or slope, that way you and Rover get that little extra push in your exercise routine.
+Exercise helps maintain a healthy weight and prevents excess pounds from creeping up in humans and dogs.
+Exercise burns calories.
+Intensity levels determine the number of calories burned.
+However, some exercise burns more calories than no exercise.
+The trick is to be more active throughout your daily routine, and that happens when you are more mindful of your daily activities.
+If there are stairs at the park, take them.
+When playing fetch or chase, play on a hill or slope, so that you and your dog get that little extra push in your exercise routine.
 Spice up your favorite walk with “intervals”— walk/jog briskly for one minute and then walk at a regular pace for two.

 2. Reduce Heart Disease